zwack-am/ansible-carputer/README.md

 # Ansible-Carputer

 An Ansible playbook to configure a CHIP with a Tzatziffy and a USB GPS dongle as a carputer.
 Start with a headless CHIP.
-Configure networking on it, install Python, then run this Ansible Role against it.
+Configure networking on it, then run this Ansible Role against it.

 ## What it does

+* Installs Python

 * Installs Tzatziffy drivers